Sinking of the Titanic: Launching of the last lifeboats

-As most of the passengers and crew headed to the stern, where Second Class Passenger Father Thomas Byles was hearing confessions and giving absolutions, Titanic's band played outside the gymnasium.
+As most of the passengers and crew headed to the stern, where the priest Thomas Byles, a second-class passenger, was hearing confessions and giving absolutions, Titanic's band played outside the gymnasium.
 Titanic had two separate bands of musicians.
 One was a quintet led by Wallace Hartley that played after dinner and at religious services while the other was a trio who played in the reception area and outside the café and restaurant.
 The two bands had separate music libraries and arrangements and had not played together before the sinking.
 Around 30 minutes after colliding with the iceberg, the two bands were probably called by Chief Purser McElroy or Captain Smith and ordered to play in the first class lounge.
 Passengers present remember them playing lively tunes such as "Alexander's Ragtime Band".
 It is unknown if the two piano players were with the band at this time.
 The exact time is unknown, but the musicians later moved to the boat deck level of the First Class Entrance.
-Contrary to belief, there is no evidence they moved onto the deck itself, but remained inside as Steward Edward Brown claimed to have seen them at the top of the staircase in the First Class Entrance.
+Contrary to belief, there is no evidence they moved onto the deck itself, but remained inside as steward Edward Brown claimed to have seen them at the top of the staircase in the first-class entrance.